As an Amazon Associate we earn from qualifying purchases.

 The center gore is a panel that connects the two cups close to the chest.
 It should lie flat on the breastbone to eliminate cup spaces or gaps.
 The Glamorise and True & Co bras both have tall gores, ensuring encapsulation despite protruding ribs.

 The band should remain parallel to the ground in any kind of bra to ensure support.
-This is why we only chose bras with elastic bands so they can adapt to your rib area while lifting the breasts.
+This is why I only chose bras with elastic bands so they can adapt to your rib area while lifting the breasts.

 Cups and Straps